rykerwilliams/clevelandrocs.net/_food/sample.md

 ---
 # Shown on the /food/ list and on the page
 title: Best Pizza in Town
-# Optional thumbnail
+# Optional thumbnail (use an existing image to start)
-img: assets/img/food/pizza.jpg
+img: assets/img/rhino.png
 # Short blurb for the card
 description: A roundup of our favorite slices and where to get them.
 # Used for sort order; lower shows earlier